simon-ritchie/apysc/docs_src/source/assert_true_and_false.md

 If the `type_strict` argument is `True`, the assertion will use the JavaScript strict comparison operator (`===`).
 For instance, if the `value` is `Int(1)` and the `type_strict` is `True`, an assertion will fail (because of the comparison between the `Boolean` and `Int`).
 Conversely, if the `type_strict` is `False`, `Int(1)` will pass the `assert_true` assertion.

-An assertion result will be displayed on the browser console.
+These interfaces display an assertion result on the browser console.

-The following assertion example (`assert_true` and value is the `Boolean(True)`) will pass:
+The following assertion example (`assert_true` and value is the `Boolean(True)`) passes:

 ```py
 # runnable